Man Side View

 There is a theatrical weight to their live show.
 Norse mythology runs through the music, but it is never costume alone.
 It is conviction.
 The movements are deliberate.
 The stance wide and grounded.
 Guitars held like extensions of the body rather than props.
 From behind the camera, I am watching for structure within that intensity.
 The moment the flames rise.
 The split second before a synchronised headbang lands.
 The silhouettes cut sharply against backlight.

 Metal photography at this level is about timing and trust.
 Lighting shifts rapidly between deep shadow and explosive brightness.
 You prepare for the flare.
 You anticipate the roar.
 But within all of that power, there are quieter frames too.
-A breath between verses.
-A glance across the stage.
-The human inside the mythology.

 The crowd energy matters as much as the band.
 Arms raised in unison.
 Faces illuminated by firelight.
 The physical response to sound that you can almost feel through the lens.
 Concert photography in this environment is not about chasing chaos.
 It is about understanding rhythm, knowing when to hold and when to press the shutter.